 F. The Commission shall hire, manage, and supervise the Director of the Department of Elections.

-G. The Commission shall conduct investigations into areas within the Commission's jurisdiction by holding hearings and taking testimony, and make recommendations to the Mayor or Board of Supervisors.
+G. The Commission may conduct investigations into areas within the Commission's jurisdiction by holding hearings and taking testimony, and make recommendations to the Mayor or Board of Supervisors.

 H. The Commission shall appoint an Executive Secretary to manage the affairs and operations of the Commission.

-I. The Commission shall retain temporary counsel for specific purposes.
+I. The Commission may retain temporary counsel for specific purposes.

 J. The Commission shall formulate, evaluate, and approve goals, objectives, plans and programs and set general policies consistent with the overall objectives of the City and County.